skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 If someone passed through the water they would be hard to follow.
 The party decides to go around the glade to the south.

-Eomer does a careful search and finds a hardberry along the way leading southwest.
+Eomier does a careful search and finds a hardberry along the way leading southwest.
 It sits alone in the grass.
 They do not grow anywhere near wet areas, so this berry must have come from elsewhere.
 This is the first clue they have seen in some time that suggests they